Tree species classification at the pixel-level using deep learning and multispectral time series in an imbalanced context

 LTAE Class weight 0.80 (0.04) 0.95 (0.01) 0.81 (0.04)

-In addition to this table, we have provided normalized confusion matrices averaged after the 10 runs for each classifier using class weights for the MLP and SMOTE for the other classifiers in 5 (similar results are obtained with the other strategies).
+In addition to these table, we have provided normalized confusion matrices averaged after the 10 runs for each classifier using SMOTE oversampling in 5 (similar results are obtained with other strategies).
 Looking at these confusion matrices, it is clear that the RF algorithm tends to classify the minority species (except conifers, poplars and beech) as oak, which explains the poor results in terms of F1 score and BA obtained in 3.
 A significant improvement is observed with the DL methods, even if some minority species (such as birch, hornbeam, beech, and Fraxinus) can be partially classified as oak (between 10 and 30% confusion, depending on the species and model).
-In addition, DL models also tend to confuse hornbeam with beech and Robinia with Fraxinus, tree species that are more similar to each other than to oak.
-Finally, it can be observed that the LTAE has the best BA overall (i.e., recall is higher on average), but with a lower recall for oak, which may affect the precision for other species.
+In addition, DL models also tend to confuse hornbeam with beech and robinia with fraxinus, tree species that are more similar to each other than to oak.
+Finally, the models with the best BA (typically LTAE and MLP with SMOTE) tend to have higher recall in minority classes (e.g. the best recall for 5 minority species is obtained with LTAE).
+However, the recall for oak tends to be slightly lower in this case (0.97 instead of 0.98 or 0.99), which affects the precision for other species as the dataset is highly imbalanced.

 a